webmastersmith/WGU_Cloud_Computing/D303_Azure_Fundamentals/Azure_Fundamentals_AZ_900.md

     - purchase upfront, must maintain.
   - OpEx: service cost(pay as you go.
 VMs, Cloud).
     - pay as you go. autoscale.
-- **disaster recovery**
-  - is the process and design principle which allows a system to recovers from natural or human induced disasters.
-  - Cloud based backup services, data replication and geo distribution ensure confidence that your data is safe even if a disaster should occur.
 - **Economies of Scale**
   - larger scale = lower cost. leveraged by large business.
 - **elasticity**